SelfKeyFoundation/selfkey-developers/docs/login-with-selfkey/lws-api.md

 }
 ```

-# Authentication Flow
+## 2: Client Authentication Request
 After the preflight checks are successful and all components are installed, running and communicating successfully, the actual authentication flow can begin.

-## 2: Client Authentication Request

 ### 2.a AUTH_REQUEST
 * **Source:** Client Implementation